 WHY OPT FOR A CUSTOM HVAC DESIGN?

 Not everybody needs it.
 Some homes have the right size HVAC systems, properly installed ducts, and a reasonably robust air and thermal envelope.
-The systems in these homes are probably ok the way they are, barring some modest adjustments.
+The systems in these homes are probably okay the way they are, barring some modest adjustments.

 But many homes aren’t like that at all.